ibrahim9492/Qwipo_Assignment/README.md

 Address Routes

-POST /api/customers/:id/addresses → Add new address for customer
+POST /api/customers/:id/addresses → Add a new address for a customer

-GET /api/customers/:id/addresses → Get all addresses of a customer
+GET /api/customers/:id/addresses → List all addresses of a customer

 PUT /api/addresses/:addressId → Update an address

 DELETE /api/addresses/:addressId → Delete an address

-🖥️ Frontend Features
+Frontend Features

-Customer Management

-Create, read, update, and delete customer records

-Validation on both client & server
+Customer Management: Create, read, update, and delete customer records with validation on both client and server side

-Address Management

-Manage multiple addresses per customer

-Add, edit, and delete addresses
+Address Management: Add, edit, and delete multiple addresses for each customer

-Search & Filtering

-Filter customers by city, state, or pin code
+Search & Filtering: Filter customers by city, state, or pin code

-Pagination & Sorting

-Navigate through customer list pages
+Pagination & Sorting: Navigate through customer list pages and sort results

-Sort results for efficient retrieval

-Navigation

-Smooth page routing with React Router
+Navigation: Smooth routing with React Router

-📱 Mobile CRUD Assignment Coverage

-Create, update, delete, and read customers

-Manage multiple addresses per customer

-Search & filter by city/state/pin
+Responsive Design: Works well on different devices, with media queries

-Mark customers with “Only One Address”
+UX Enhancements: Mark customers with “Only One Address”, reset filters/search, and provide confirmation messages

-Reset filters & search

-Proper validation and confirmation messages

-🌐 Web CRUD Assignment Coverage

-Full customer dashboard with CRUD operations

-Organized sections for profile, addresses, and related data

-Infinite scroll / pagination with sorting

-Responsive design with media queries

-Error handling and logging system
+Error Handling: Includes error handling and logging mechanisms

-Test case scenarios for correctness
+Test Cases: Scenarios provided for correctness

-📜 Scripts

-Backend

-npm run migrate   # Runs migrations and creates tables

-npm start         # Starts Express server

-Frontend

-npm start         # Starts React dev server

-🖼️ Demo Screenshots

-👉 Replace these with your actual screenshots after running the app:

-Customer List Page

-Customer Detail Page

-Customer Form (Add/Edit)

-🎥 Demo Recording

-A demo video (via Loom/OBS) will showcase:

-Customer & Address CRUD

-Validation

-Search & Filters

-Pagination & Navigation